Industrial infrastructure

 Expose the substrate to AI agents through the Model Context Protocol

-The built-in MCP server exposes 57 system tools to AI agents.
-Manage modules, send messages, execute pipelines, query health, and control the substrate through the same standardized interface used by human operators.
+The built-in MCP server exposes 56 Gateway system tools plus dynamic module tools to AI agents.
+Manage modules, send messages, query health, and control the substrate through the same standardized interface used by human operators.

-Modules declare capabilities using a resource:action model.
+Sessions receive explicit capabilities such as system:read, system:module_management, messaging:send, and system:admin.
 RBAC gates which tools each session can invoke.
 Agents and operators see only the tools they are authorized to use.

 Every MCP session is tracked with identity resolution.
 Every tool call is audit-logged for compliance.
 Session broadcasting enables coordination across multiple agents on the same substrate.